 You Need Do A Deep Dive To Find A Great Franchise Opportunity

-If you only look on the surface, you may end up screwing up you’re well-intentioned search for a great franchise to own.
+If you only look on the surface, you may end up screwing up your well-intentioned search for a great franchise to own.

 For example, have you ever watched a pearl diver?
 I have.

 I remember going to Sea World as a kid, and seeing “Japanese Pearl Divers.”

 You’d pay (in advance) to send a Japanese woman down into the depths of a pool where dozens of oysters resided.

 This woman would take a few deep breaths and disappear into the void for a minute or so, and swim to the surface, oyster in hand.